earezki/altrcloud/README.md

 * End-to-End Encryption: every thing is encrypted/decrypted on the device itself.
 * Caching for faster retrieval.
 * Resume upload of large files (videos)
-* works only on private repositories
+* Works only on private repositories.
+* Open with fingerprint.

 ### **What's not**:
 * Not a collaboration app, it's not optimized to be used by multiple devices at the same time.